The Gap Band: Later years

-During the 1990s, the band released three non-charting studio albums and two live albums.
+During the 1990s, the band released two non-charting studio albums and two live albums.

 Legacy

 In 1992, Charlie ventured into a solo career and has since had several moderate R&B hits on his own.
 Wilson's vocals were credited in part for inspiring the vocal style of new jack swing artists Guy, Aaron Hall, Jodeci, Keith Sweat, and R. Kelly.
 The band reunited in 1996, and issued The Gap Band: Live and Well, a live greatest hits album.

 On August 26, 2005, The Gap Band was honored as a BMI Icon at the 57th annual BMI Urban Awards.
 The honor is given to a creator who has been "a unique and indelible influence on generations of music makers".
 "Outstanding" alone remains one of the most sampled songs in history and has, astonishingly, been used by over 150 artists.

 Nirvana drummer Dave Grohl credits The Gap Band for inspiring the drum intro on their hit "Smells Like Teen Spirit."

 Robert Wilson died of a heart attack at his home in Palmdale, California on August 15, 2010, at the age of 53.

 Ronnie Wilson died following a stroke on November 2, 2021, at the age of 73.